ASEAN finance ministers meeting at 'time of optimism', says Heng Swee Keat

 “But, working together, we can rise to meet these challenges.”

+Under the three areas of focus, key topics include how to better mobilise private capital to plug the gap between ASEAN’s infrastructure development and financing needs, enhancing the region’s disaster resilience and cyber resilience capabilities, as well as support for digital innovations like financial technology (fintech).

-Mr Heng said the meetings today will involve the ASEAN Secretariat and international organisations, such as the Asian Development Bank, the ASEAN+3 Macroeconomic Research Office (or AMRO), the International Monetary Fund, and the World Bank Group.
-The Asian Infrastructure Investment Bank will join the meetings for the first time.
+Mr Heng said the meeting for finance ministers today will also involve the ASEAN Secretariat and international organisations, such as the Asian Development Bank, the ASEAN+3 Macroeconomic Research Office (or AMRO), the IMF and the World Bank Group.
+The Asian Infrastructure Investment Bank will join the meeting for the first time.

+“Their presence… is also testimony to the importance that they place on ASEAN, and a shared aspiration to see the ASEAN Economic Community succeed.”

 Earlier on Friday, the ASEAN finance ministers and central bank governors met the EU-ASEAN Business Council to discuss areas where ASEAN and EU businesses can work closely together.
-Later in the day, the finance ministers will also hold a meeting with the US-ASEAN Business Council for a similar dialogue.
+Later in the day, there will be a similar meeting with the US-ASEAN Business Council.

 “We welcome these exchanges with the private sector.
 We are committed to collaborating with industry to ensure that our economies remain relevant and we continue to create good jobs for our peoples,” said Mr Heng.